 In a Cochrane systematic review for adults with severe mental illness where schizophrenia disorders were well represented, supported employment increased levels of any employment compared with other vocational approaches (RR=3.24, 95% CI 2.17 to 4.82).
 It also showed some advantages in other secondary outcomes e.g. duration of any form of paid employment, job tenure for competitive employment and time to first competitive employment in long-term.
-However the primary papers were of very low quality.
-Kinoshita Y et al., 2013, level I
+However the primary papers were of very low quality.67, level I

 NICE recommends to offer supported employment programmes to people with psychosis or schizophrenia who wish to find or return to work.
 Apart from that, it is recommended to consider other occupational or educational activities, including pre-vocational training, for people who are unable to work or unsuccessful in finding employment.
-NICE, 2014